Turkey Leftovers

 Turkey Ramen – and thanks to my son’s lovely girlfriend for hand modeling!
 Thanks, Tweetie!

-If you’re like me, family & friends (and let’s not forget all thier dogs!) are the best part of any holiday, but the leftovers come a close second.
 Leveraging those Thanksgiving leftovers into more great meals is one the most frugal things you can do.
-If you have a freezer (and you should) pick up more turkeys at rock bottom prices; its one of the cheapest proteins you’ll find.
+If you have a freezer (and you should) pick up more turkeys at rock-bottom prices during the Thanksgiving or Christmas sales; it’s one of the cheapest proteins you’ll find.

-Let’s talk Leftover Turkey Safety
+Let’s talk about Leftover Turkey Safety

-First of all, remember the two-hour window for leaving food out at room temperature.
+Remember the two-hour window for leaving food out at room temperature.
 Break the turkey down and refrigerate it as soon as possible.
-I find it’s always hectic, messy, and everyone is probably tired after a big feast and wanting to socialize instead, but treat that food right and you’ll never have any doubt about food safety.
+I find it’s always hectic, messy, and everyone is probably tired after a big feast and wanting to chill and socialize.

 As For the Turkey, Break it Down: